alberto56/vagrant-jenkins/README.md

     drush en simpletest -y
     drush test-run mysite_deploy

 Once you get that working, you can add an "Execute shell" step to your Jenkins job via the UI.
-However, even if your test fails, Jenkins might not pick up on it, as [documented here](https://github.com/drush-ops/drush/issues/212).
+However, even if your test fails, Jenkins might still mark your job as successful, as [documented here](https://github.com/drush-ops/drush/issues/212).
 This is why I have included the Jenkins [Log Parser plugin](https://wiki.jenkins-ci.org/display/JENKINS/Log+Parser+Plugin) in this distribution to look for output patterns in addition to exit codes in order to determine the status of a build.

-You should set it up by visiting http://localhost:8082/configure, adding a Console Output Parsing rule, with the description "Main parsing file" and the File "/tmp/logparser".
+You should set it up by visiting http://localhost:8082/configure, adding a Console Output Parsing rule, with the description "Main parsing file" and the File "/tmp/logparser" (these should have been created by puppet).

 Now, configure your job by adding the Console Output (build log) parsing post-build action, mark build failed as error, and save.